spacotto/Born2beRoot/srcs/vm-system-architecture.md

 [vm-hardware-specs]

+>[!WARNING]
+>Since we are using a VM, **we do not care about allocating resources following the power-of-2 alignment**.
+Virtualisation is hardware abstraction.
+In other words, the physical hardware cares about proper binary alignment, the virtualised one does not.

 #### RAM
 >[!TIP]
 >I have allocated `4GB` to provide plenty of extra space: it is more than the minimum, and **compatible with the specs of my host machine**.